mattmohandiss/cube/cube/ARCHITECTURE.md

 ## Integration with Other Modules

-1. **Renderer Module**: The cube data is used by the renderer module for GPU-accelerated drawing.
+1. **Renderer Module**: The cube module implements the renderer module's shape renderer interface, allowing the renderer to delegate cube-specific rendering operations back to the cube module.
 2. **World Module**: Manages collections of cubes and updates their visibility based on neighbors.
 3. **Event System**: Debug information about vertices and faces is broadcast through events for monitoring and debugging.
 4. **Debug Module**: Visual debugging features are coordinated with the debug module to enable development tools.